taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka stretches, trying to get rid of the stiffness of hiding in a bilge for over a week.

-Iri: *"Walk for a bit to warm up--"*
+Iri: *"Yeah, warm up a bit first--"*

 Asoka takes off running, Iri clinging to their neck for dear life.